charlie-jackson/core-techniques-exercise/business-case.md

 ### 5. Value Analysis

 City B wins across the board in terms of value to this project.
-Higher income levels means higher disposible income (for spending on restaurant food); higher population means more potential customers; number of restaurants means more potential for revenue growth; low average time for competitors should ensure customer satisfaction which will ultimately result in repeat business.
+Higher income levels means higher disposable income (for spending on restaurant food); higher population means more potential customers; number of restaurants means more potential for revenue growth; low average time for competitors should ensure customer satisfaction which will ultimately result in repeat business.

 ### 6. Milestones